 Positive Living, Positive Homes (PLPH) is a community-based research project in British Columbia born out of the community’s identification of housing as a critical health determinant for people living with, or at risk of, HIV and AIDS.
 While community-based organizations recognize housing is an important issue for people living with HIV/AIDS (PLHIV) and those most “at risk,” housing for PLHIV and those at-risk is not systematically addressed in policies and programs.

 The PLPH study has been fostering community-based research in BC since 2008, developing capacity and supporting national HIV and housing research links.
 A multi-stakeholder investigative team was formed of PLHIV, HIV service organizations, researchers, related community-based organizations, and representatives from our government partner organizations such as BC Housing and various health authorities.
-The research project is led by PAN Executive Director Jennifer Evin Jones and Dr. Cathy Worthington of the University of Victoria.
+The research project is led by PAN Executive Director J. Evin Jones and Dr. Cathy Worthington of the University of Victoria.

 Positive Living, Positive Homes uses a case-study approach to:

 - Investigate PLHIV experiences of housing and health over time, exploring the personal, social and structural factors that influence health and well-being;

 - Examine how housing and HIV programs, services and policies have influenced access to housing and interacted with housing experiences to influence health and well-being;

 - Document the successes and challenges of various housing-related policies, and identify best practices for HIV and housing programs, services and policies so they may better meet the needs of PLHIV;

 - Mobilize research findings on HIV and housing in BC into actionable policy recommendations in order to improve community-based organizations’ ability to deliver programs and services.